agencetca/coffeemaker/documentation/manual.md

 2) coffeemaker looks on the server side and tries to get a file called "require.json"

-3) if it get it, it parses it and download thing associated with
+3) if it get it, it parses it and downloads thing associated with

 4) then your request is transfered to the builder ("core/system")